 - This workshop is done in partnership with the Institute for Educational Advancement (IEA).
 The workshop will also be open to students participating in their Explore mentorship program.

-- A partnership with Inner City-Arts – students experience both campuses exposing them to various materials and techniques of working.
-Taught by a SCI-Arc Faculty, students explore techniques of making thru hands-on physical models, drawings as well as our digital lab.
+- A partnership with Inner-City-Arts—students experience both campuses exposing them to various materials and techniques of working.
+Taught by SCI-Arc Faculty, students explore techniques of making through hands-on physical models, drawings, as well as SCI-Arc's digital lab.